-McCain Didn’t Vote for the Health Bill He Attacked.
-His ‘Yes’ Was Still Bizarre
+McCain Didn’t Really Vote for a Bill He Attacked.
+His ‘Yes’ Was Still Bizarre.

 A handful of experts on the Senate’s arcane procedures offered up a possible defense: technically, Tuesday night’s vote wasn’t to pass BCRA, it was a procedural vote on whether a version of BCRA with amendments from Ted Cruz and Rob Portman satisfies budget rules, and could therefore be passed at a later date with only 50 votes.

 In one sense, no senator has voted for or against BCRA “as it is today.”
-Furthermore, BuzzFeed noted that it’s not entirely clear what version of the bill McCain was promising to vote against: “the leadership bill itself, the amended leadership bill with both the Cruz and Portman proposals attached or another of the various health care plans floating around the Capitol.”
+Furthermore, BuzzFeed noted that it’s not entirely clear which version of the bill McCain was promising to vote against: “the leadership bill itself, the amended leadership bill with both the Cruz and Portman proposals attached or another of the various health care plans floating around the Capitol.”

 But the reality is that everyone understood Tuesday night’s procedural vote was actually about BCRA: